[Masters of the Void]

 y = f(x)

 y is the return value.
-But in C you don't give the return value a name like "y", you only tell the compiler what kind of data type it is (what type it has).
-In this case, main() returns an int, which is short for "integer" and means a positive or negative natural number (that is, no fractions).
-The next word is the name of the function, main.
-Main is a special function, it is the first one called by your computer when it runs (executes) your program.
-It's the starting point of your program, and when main() has finished, your program is finished.
+But in C you don’t give the return value a name like y, you only tell the compiler what kind of data type it is (“what type it has”).
+In this case, main() returns an int, which is short for integer and means a positive or negative whole number (that is, no fractions).
+The next word is the name of the function, main. main is a special function, it is the first one called by your computer when it runs (executes) your program.
+It’s the starting point of your program, and when main() has finished, your program is finished.

 printf( "Masters of the void." );

 The first of the two items on our list, the printf-line, is what does the actual output.
-As you may notice, printf() is a function.
-It does not provide any interesting return value1, but it takes one parameter, the text to write to the screen, which is always enclosed in quotes.
+As you may remember from above, printf() is a function, just like main.
+It does not provide any interesting return value, but it takes one parameter, the text to write to the screen, which is always enclosed in quotes.
 Like all commands inside a function, this command is finished with a semicolon.
 This is necessary since C allows a command to stretch across several lines.
 That is:

 printf(